MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data.md

 > The COPY statement in [!INCLUDE [fabric-dw](includes/fabric-dw.md)] supports only data sources on Azure storage accounts, with authentication using to Shared Access Signature (SAS), Storage Account Key (SAK), or accounts with public access.
 For other limitations, see [COPY (Transact-SQL)](/sql/t-sql/statements/copy-into-transact-sql?view=fabric&preserve-view=true).

 ## Supported data formats and sources
-Data ingestion for [!INCLUDE [product-name](../includes/product-name.md)] Warehouse offers a vast number of data formats and sources you can use.
+Data ingestion for [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] offers a vast number of data formats and sources you can use.
 Each of the options outlined includes its own list of supported data connector types and data formats.

 For **cross-warehouse ingestion**, data sources must be within the same [!INCLUDE [product-name](../includes/product-name.md)] workspace.
 Queries can be performed using three-part naming for the source data.